zephyrproject-rtos/zephyr/samples/basic/blink_led/README.rst

 This is a sample app which blinks a LED using PWM.

-The LED will start at a blinking frequency of 0.5Hz.
+The LED will start at a blinking frequency of 1 Hz.
 Every 4 seconds, the blinking frequency will double.
-When the blinking frequency reaches 500Hz, the blinking frequency will be halved every 4 seconds until the blinking frequency reaches 0.5Hz.
+When the blinking frequency reaches 64 Hz, the blinking frequency will be halved every 4 seconds until the blinking frequency reaches 1 Hz.
 This completes a whole blinking cycle.
-From now on, the LED will repeat the blinking cycle for ever.
+This faster-then-slower LED blinking cycle repeats forever.

 Wiring
 ******